JeffreyMJohnson/github-actions-demo/ReadMe.md

-Certainly.
-Here's a comprehensive review of the Bounty Hunter To-Do List project, focusing on its value as a demonstration for implementing CI/CD with GitHub Actions:

 Project Overview:
 The Bounty Hunter To-Do List is a demonstration project showcasing how to set up a modern web application with a custom npm package and implement a CI/CD pipeline using GitHub Actions.
 This project serves as an educational tool for developers looking to understand and implement similar workflows in their own projects.